heatseeknyc/landlord-lookup-pipeline/notes/export/stabilization.rst

  - While the ``withorphans`` retains such rows (on the theory that perhaps some day some of these BBLs can be fixed or updated).

-Finally, because the lists were fundamentally different in the type of entity they attempted keep track of -- the DHCR list tracking buildings (sometimes many to a lot), while the Taxbill dataset (by definition) tracks stabilization by taxlot (grouping unit counts across buildings) -- it was necessary to aggregate the DHCR list before (that is, group by BBL) before the two could be joined.
+Additionally, because the lists fundamentally different in the type of entites they were tracking and how what dimensions they were measuring, each of them had to be aggregated differently before joining:

+  - The DHCR list was, therefore, *aggregated by BBL* before joining (merging attributes, and adding a new columng for building count.
+  - While the Taxbill rowset was *aggregated by BBL and the last year of non-zero unitcount*, which now appears as the ``taxbill_lastyear`` column, and restricting to BBLs for which this date value could be derived (that is, where there as at least one year of non-zero ``unitcount``).

 While the aggregation in the DHCR list as ultimately somewhat ad-hoc (effectively collapsing sometimes contradictory attibutes for each many-to-1 lot), it was completely unavoidable if the two datasets were to be joined (and in any case affects only about 3 percent of the total set of BBLs).

+Meanwhile, the restriction on non-zero ``unitcount`` led to the exclusion of some 257 BBLs from the original ``joined-nocrosstab.csv``.

 Column Description